Developing and Operating a Hotline

 - Receiving the information is only one part of the process.
 Resolving the issues is much more demanding and requires the organization to have trained people to follow-up on information provided, as well as having details policies, procedures, and protocols for doing so.

-In making a decision about using a hotline service, it is wise to …
+In making a decision about using a hotline service, it is …